owena-b/pubmedia-board-diversity/README.md

 ### Geographic comparisons are limited to area of license, not total service area
 The second part of our data analysis, the comparison of board diversity to the diversity of their community of license, does not include the broadcasting area or service area of the licensees' stations.
-We took strives to explore whether it was possible for us to compare board diversity to service area, not just the community the licensee is licensed or headquartered in.
+We explored whether it was possible for us to compare board diversity to service area, not just the community the licensee is licensed to or headquartered in.
 After thorough examination of the possibilities, we determined it was too expensive, laborious and time-intensive to get specific demographic data on each station for each licensee.
-Many licensees controlled more than one station, as `call-letters.csv` demonstrates, and those in our analysis include radio, television and joint licensees.
+Many licensees control more than one station, as `call-letters.csv` demonstrates, and our analysis includes radio, television and joint licensees.

 ## Credit
 *[Back to top](#public-media-board-diversity)*

 Thanks to:
 * [JeffPaine on GitHub](https://gist.github.com/JeffPaine/3083347) for a simple Python dictionary that translates state postal abbreviations into their full common names.
 * [News Nerdery](https://newsnerdery.org/) community members and AU data journalism professor Aarushi Sahejpal for sharing resources and knowledge.
 This work attempts, as best it can, to adhere to the best practices of data journalism.
 We took inspiration from NPR Visuals' [best practices](https://github.com/nprapps/bestpractices) and The Baltimore